Greenberg-Shalom's Commensurator Hypothesis and Applications: Coherence

 \section{Coherence}

-Recall the following definition of coherent groups: \begin{dfn} A finitely presented group $\Gamma$ is \emph{coherent} if any finitely generated subgroup of $\Gamma$ is finitely presented. \end{dfn} Free groups and surface groups are coherent, as are abelian and, more generally, polycyclic groups.
+{The main result of this section is Theorem~\ref{thm-cohere}, deducing coherence of certain $S-$arithmetic lattices from the Greenberg-Shalom Hypothesis~\ref{q:shalom}.} Recall the following definition of coherent groups: \begin{dfn} A finitely presented group $\Gamma$ is \emph{coherent} if any finitely generated subgroup of $\Gamma$ is finitely presented. \end{dfn} Free groups and surface groups are coherent, as are abelian and, more generally, polycyclic groups.
 Scott has shown 3-manifold groups are coherent \cite{scott-cohere}, and since then, coherence has emerged as one of their salient properties.
-On the other hand, $F_2\times F_2$ is incoherent: Baumslag-Roseblade have proved a subgroup of $F_2\times F_2$ is finitely presented if and only if it is a finite extension of a finite product of finite rank free groups, and that there are many finitely generated subgroups that are not of this form \cite{baumslag-roseblade}.
+On the other hand, $F_2\times F_2$ is incoherent. {This was first observed by Baumslag, Boone, and Neumann in \cite{bbn} and this line of inquiry was developed by Stallings \cite{stallings}, cf.\ \cite[Section 9.d]{wise-cohere}.} Baumslag-Roseblade proved that a subgroup of $F_2\times F_2$ is finitely presented if and only if it is a finite extension of a finite product of finite rank free groups, and that there are many finitely generated subgroups that are not of this form \cite{baumslag-roseblade}.

 See \cite{wise-cohere} for a survey of coherent groups, as well as many open problems.
-The class of coherent groups is not well-understood: For example, Serre famously asked whether SL($2,\bbZ[1/p])$, and more generally $\GL(2,\bbQ)$, are coherent \cite{serre-cohere}.
-Below we give a positive answer for the former and indeed for $\SL(2,\bbQ)$ assuming the Greenberg-Shalom hypothesis.
-(Note however that $\SL(4,\bbZ)$ is incoherent as it contains the incoherent group $F_2\times F_2$.
-It is unknown whether $\SL(3,\bbZ)$ is coherent.)
+The class of coherent groups is not well-understood: For example, Serre famously asked whether SL($2,\bbZ[1/p])$ is coherent \cite{serre-cohere}.
+Below we give a positive answer assuming the Greenberg-Shalom hypothesis.
+Note however that $\SL(4,\bbZ)$ is incoherent as it contains the incoherent group $F_2\times F_2$.
+Serre also asked if $\SL(3,\bbZ)$ is coherent, and this also remains open.

-The relevance of the Greenberg-Shalom hypothesis to coherence of lattices is that by Proposition \ref{prop-irred2latt}, irreducible lattices in products do not have many subgroups: Namely either a subgroup is not irreducible or it is also a lattice and therefore has finite index.
+The relevance of the Greenberg-Shalom hypothesis to coherence of lattices is that by Proposition \ref{prop-irred2latt}, irreducible lattices in products do not have many subgroups; more precisely either a subgroup is not irreducible or it is also a lattice and therefore has finite index.
 In the following case, we have sufficient control over reducible groups that we can conclude they are finitely presented:

 \begin{thm} Assume the Greenberg-Shalom Hypothesis \ref{q:shalom}.
-Let $S$ be a (nonempty) finite set of places of $\bbQ$ (i.e. given by finitely many primes and possibly $\infty$).
+Let $S$ be a (nonempty) finite set of places of $\bbQ$ and either assume all places are finite or that there are two places, one infinite and one finite, in $S$.
 Set $G_s:=\PGL(2,\bbQ_s)$ and $G:= G_S$.
 Then any $S$-arithmetic lattice $\Lambda\subseteq G$ is coherent. \end{thm}